cbrugna/cs428-project1/README.md

 By signing my name below and submitting the project, I confirm the above statement is true and that I have followed the course guidelines and policies.

-Submission date:
+Submission date: October 10, 2022

 Team member 1 name: Casey Brugna

-Team member 2 name: Armaan Gil
+Team member 2 name: Armaan Gill